kasiabadio/oop-programming-java/README.md

     - 7. In seventh task I have implemented Vigenere Cipher breaker.
 It takes a dictionary of words and tries different key lengths, finds a text with most matching words to a dictionary of words in selected language.
 Extension of a program was about guessing a language and key length of an encrypted message.
 Project folder: VigenereProgram.

+* Object Oriented Programming in Java
+    1. First exercise was about displaying map of a current location in a window.
+Project folder: UCSDUnfoldingMaps/src/module1.

 ## 4. Technologies
 * Java
 * BlueJ